algorithmWithPython/awp/emma/readme.txt

-this is the directory for not Hunter but Emma to log codes.
+this is the directory for not Hunter to log codes.